Hola y bienvenido a Strathclyde!

-We're a leading, international technological university located in the heart of Glasgow, Scotland's biggest city.
-We believe in useful learning which guides our research, our learning and teaching and the way we work with businesses and organisations.
+We're a leading international technological university located in the heart of Glasgow, Scotland's biggest city.
+We have been known as the Place of Useful Learning since we were founded in 1796.
+This guides our research, our learning and teaching and the way we work with businesses and organisations.

 We recognise a wide range of European qualifications, including: